git-secret-hide - encrypts all added files with repo keyring.

 git secret hide [-c] [-F] [-P] [-v] [-d] [-m]

-of each file added by
+git-secret-hide - writes an encrypted version of each file added by

-git-secret uses the keyring in
+git-secret uses the keyring of public keys in

-It is recommended to encrypt (or re-encrypt) all the files in a git-secret repo each
+It is recommended to encrypt (or re-encrypt) all the files in a

 git secret hide is run.

-Otherwise the keychain (the one stored in
+Otherwise the keyring (the one stored in

 may have changed since the last time the files were encrypted, and it’s possible